pangfumin/rp2040-modbus_example/README.md

 This repository contain **working** example Modbus RTU Slave implementation for rp2040 (Raspberry Pi Pico) with C++ SDK

 This is a fork from https://github.com/gleboss-redfab/rp2040-modbus_example<br>
+From the fork base class modbusManager, modbus.hpp,  I create a subclass ModbusPico.<br>
+This way I just need to modify ModbusPico class to add function.<br>

-From the skeleton I added  8 output, 8 inputs, one wire DS18B20 line and analog ADC input.<br>
+On the current example the modbus layout has 8 outputs, 8 inputs, one wire DS18B20 line and analog ADC inputs.<br>

 <img src="PicoModbusLayout.jpg" height=480>